meso-network/meso-js/packages/meso-js/README.md

   destinationAsset: Asset; // The token the user will receive ("ETH" | "SOL" | "USDC")
   network: Network; // The network to use for the transfer
   walletAddress: string; // The user's wallet address obtained at runtime by your application
+  position: Position; // The position to launch the Meso experience
   onSignMessageRequest: (message: string) => Promise<SignedMessageResult>; // A callback that is fired when you need to collect the user's signature via their wallet. onEvent?: (event: MesoEvent) => void; // An optional handler to notify you when an event or error occurs.
 This is useful for tracking the state of the user through the experience.
 };